-Credit utilization rates and debt-to-income ratios are two very important factors in a consumer’s ability to qualify for new credit.
+Credit utilization rates and debt-to-income ratios are two critical factors in a consumer’s ability to qualify for new credit.
 If you want a strong FICO score and great borrowing rates, it’s imperative to understand how these factors work.

 Do not avoid this topic … it’s literally the only variable with the power to change your score FAST!

-Please take the time to read through this post as it will not only explain how these ratios work, but also how they can be manipulated.
+Please take the time to read through this post, explaining how these ratios work and how they can be manipulated.

 Let’s begin …

-In laymen terms, your credit utilization rate is the amount you owe to creditors versus the total amount you can borrow from them.
+Your credit utilization ratio is the amount you owe to creditors versus the total amount you can borrow from them.

 Here’s an example …